yxdunc/lipl/README.md

 ### named arguments:
 `-n/--refresh-rate`: the refresh rate in seconds

 `-t/--target`: a target value that will be used to show a progress bar based on the command outputs.
 A simple linear regression is used.

+`-l/--history-len`: the number of results from the given command that are stored and plotted.

 ## Sample usages: